Less is More: DocString Compression in Code Generation: Approach

 \subsection{Pre-processing}

-Inspired by the previous study~\cite{wang2023recode}, we posit that the removal of line breaks and tabs from DocString does not significantly affect the efficacy of the code generation model.
+Inspired by the previous study~\cite{wang2023recode}, we posit that the removal of line breaks and tabs from DocString does not significantly affect Pass@1 of the code generation model.
 (An analysis will be discussed in Section~\ref{sec:discuss}.)

-Moreover, upon examining the tokens that frequently undergo compression, as indicated in Table~\ref{tab:top10}, we observe that the tokens compressed by LLMLingua2 exhibit regular patterns (such as 'the', 'a'), and the model's efficacy remains largely intact when compression is applied at a rate of 10\%.
-This insight suggests that the compression of these tokens does not adversely affect model's efficacy, leading us to categorize them as stop-words.
+Moreover, upon examining the tokens that frequently undergo compression, as indicated in Table~\ref{tab:top10}, we observe that the tokens compressed by LLMLingua2 exhibit regular patterns (such as 'the', 'a'), and the model's Pass@1 score remains largely intact when compression is applied at a rate of 10\%.
+This insight suggests that the compression of these tokens does not adversely affect model's Pass@1 score, leading us to categorize them as stop-words.

 To minimize semantic distortion in the compressed DocString, we calculate the semantic similarity between the original and the compressed versions for each stop word we attempt to compress.
 This ensures that the meaning of the DocString remains closely aligned with the original, even after compression.
 Specifically, we choose the CodeGPT-py-adapted~\cite{lu1codexglue} and adopt the methodology proposed by OpenAI~\cite{neelakantan2022text} for extracting semantic vectors corresponding to the text, followed by the computation of semantic similarity using cosine similarity.
 Compression is performed only for those tokens where the similarity metric exceeds a threshold of 0.999, ensuring the preservation of DocString's semantic integrity.